-A. Individual Approval A:

-- 1. Students age 16 or 17 or older who are graduates of an unaccredited high school. - 2.
-Students age 17 or older who are attending a course of instruction to prepare for the high school equivalency examination and who can present sufficient evidence indicating their capability to do college-level work. - 3.
-Students 18 or older who can present sufficient evidence indicating their capability to do college-level work.
+- A. Individual Approval A: - 1.
+Students age 16 or older who are graduates of an unaccredited high school. - Students age 17 or older who are attending a course of instruction to prepare for the high school equivalency examination and who can present sufficient evidence indicating their capability to do college level work. - Students 18 or older who can present sufficient evidence indicating their capability to do college level work.

-Exceptional Admission Students shall be considered to have "capability to successfully complete college-level work" by one of the following:
+Exceptional Admission Students shall be considered to have "capability to do college level work" by one of the following:

-- 1. Passing all sections of the Texas Success Initiative (TSI) Assessment - 2.
-Completing the TSTC developmental sequence of courses to be TSI met - 3.
-Completing six (6) or more college-level course hours (nondevelopmental) with a grade of "C" or better - B. Individual Approval B: Dual enrollment students in the eleventh or twelfth grade who are currently attending a high school and do not have a diploma or GED; - C. Individual Approval C: Dual enrollment students who have less than a junior year high school standing who demonstrate outstanding academic performance and capability.
+- Passing all sections of the Texas Success Initiative (TSI) Assessment - 2.
+Completing the TSTC developmental sequence of courses to achieve TSI met status - 3.
+Completing six (6) or more college-level course hours (non-developmental) with a grade of "C" or better - B. Individual Approval B: Dual enrollment students who are currently attending a high school and do not have a diploma or GED;